 This Dhttps.protocols arg would be for limiting what protocols CF/the JVM should use.
 But the SSL negotiation between CF and the destination server (such as in a CFHTTP call or scheduled task URL) should cause CF to use whatever the best protocol the destination DOES support.
 But again, if the ones that the destination DOES support are not ones that the JVM underlying CF supports, you will get the error.
-As such, the args won’t help, and really it’s rare that you need this arg anyway to “limit” what protocols CF would try to use.
+As such, this jvm arg won’t help, if you’re asking your OLD JVM to support a protocol it doesn’t know about.